11 Pros and Cons of Renting a Home

 Rental terms include the monthly rent, rules and responsibilities of the tenants, and the length of the lease.
 Some leases may be longer than 12 to 24 months, while others could be less than 12 months.
 It is common to have leases for six months, three months, or even month-to-month.

 Short-term rentals have become a wildly popular alternative for tenants.
 Perhaps you're looking for a vacation rental, or you will be staying near family for a short amount of time but want and need flexibility.
+Many short-term rentals come furnished, giving you even more flexibility because you don't need to worry about moving your furniture.
 Websites such as Airbnb or VRBO have become increasingly popular.
 These are what we commonly refer to as short-term rentals.

 Green arrow with word short term and green arrow with word long term with blue sky and clouds in the background